martinkooij/MMM-AfterShip/README.md

 * - AfterShip: press add tracking.
 It will guide you through entering the parcel.
 For deleting a tracking you have to open the parcel details and press the "delete"-icon.
 Only parcels entered via the Aftership website will be shown on the mirror.
 Parcels entered via the aftership mobile app are not displayed on the mirror.

-* Aftership is advised, for more detail.
+* Aftership is advised, more reliable details are provided.

 * Tell me what you like, or any issues you have.

 ## Updates
 Do a `git pull` in the MMM-Parcel module directory.
 Running a `npm install` again in the same directory is recommended and does no harm.
-In case supporting features need new packages, such as when you upgrade to a version with the automatic translations feature, the `npm install` is really needed.
+In case supporting features need new packages the `npm install` is mandatory.
+This will be indicated in the release notes.

 ## Using the module